Deathstroke: One Year Later

-Recently, Deathstroke took credit for somehow twisting (through unknown means) the powers of Geo-Force, the half-brother of the original Terra, into the same powers as his traitorous sister.
+Deathstroke took credit for somehow twisting (through unknown means) the powers of Geo-Force, the half-brother of the original Terra, into the same powers as his traitorous sister.
 Using this leverage, Deathstroke offered to reverse the process only if Geo-Force became his own personal spy within the Justice League.
 Unfortunately for Deathstroke, Geo-Force alerted Batman, Superman and Wonder Woman of Deathstroke's scheme, which culminated in Geo-Force alerting the League that Deathstroke (whose rivalry with Green Arrow had reached vendetta-level proportions) planned on using an army of supervillains to crash Green Arrow and Black Canary's wedding.
 Weeks later, Geo-Force was tortured by Gorilla Grodd after the League was kidnapped by the Injustice League, and ultimately transferred to Batman's newest incarnation of the Outsiders afterward, robbing Deathstroke of his potential pawn.

 Deathstroke can be seen as a member of Libra's Secret Society of Super Villains.

 Deathstroke is gravely injured with his own sword by Geo-Force in DC Universe: Last Will and Testament.
 Following his injury, he is recuperating at Belle Reve while doctors labor to save him.
 Deathstroke dreams of his family members and all of the people that he has let down.
 When he awakens, he vows that he will never again be haunted by the past.

 Ravager comes to visit him, but in fact, wants to finish her father off.
 She tries to strangle him with a plastic wire, but Deathstroke is recuperated enough that he can fend off her attack.
 He escapes from the facility and steals a helicopter.
 Later, Deathstroke finds a young street urchin that he decides to take under his wing.